 Matthew 7:13-14 AMP

-The narrow gate is focused on pleasing God and living for God’s purpose for your life.
-It leads to building a life to the full (John 10:10)
+- The narrow gate is focused on pleasing God and living for God’s purpose for your life.
+It leads to living life to the full (John 10:10)

 Even if you gained all the wealth and power of this world, everything it could offer you, yet lost your soul in the process, what good is that?